codefellows/portland-201d3/day01_week1_mon/lab/README.md

 - Using these responses, return an alert to the user that concatenates their response into some kind of reply like we did in class.
 - In addition, for each response, create a console.log() message that indicates the user's reponse, as we showed in class.
 - In the HTML file, place the six questions within a series of &lt;p&gt; tags so that they are listed on the screen.
-- If there are any lingering issues with the setup or functionality of your laptop and the software installations, we need to individually address that right away in lab. **Note**: Students using Linux or Windows should coordinate with Al or Jake.
+- If there are any lingering issues with the setup or functionality of your laptop and the software installations, we need to individually address that right away in lab.<br>
+  **Note**: Students using Linux or Windows should coordinate with the teaching staff.

 # Submitting Your Assignment